Reference prior for Bayesian estimation of seismic fragility curves: Prior and posterior asymptotics

-\paragraph{Proper characteristic discussion} Those results confirm that Jeffreys and SK's priors are not proper with respect to $\beta$.
-For Jeffreys prior, its divergence and convergence rates with respect to $\beta$ make its resulting posterior being proper when the prior is coupled with the likelihood.
-However, one can see that this is not the case for SK's posterior, which is not integrable w.r.t. $\beta$, because of its too low convergence rate at $+\infty$.
-This makes the MCMC simulations from this posterior impossible to validate, unless considering a truncation of the distribution.
-This statement explains the generation of a posteriori outliers using SK's prior.
-Note that \citeauthor{Straub2008} consider this prior within a Bayesian framework in \cite{Straub2008} which is slightly different from ours.
-In \ref{app:SKreview} we confirm that the posterior is not proper even when derived in the exact framework of \cite{Straub2008}.

-\paragraph{Jeffreys and SK's priors asymptotic comparison} By comparing Jeffreys prior asymptotics with SK's prior asymptotics (\ref{eq:SKproofs}), we can notice the following: \begin{itemize} \item Regarding their asymptotics w.r.t. $\beta$, while their divergence rates are the same when $\beta\to0$, Jeffreys prior performs better when $\beta\to\infty$:
+\paragraph{Discussion about the proper characteristics} These results confirm that the Jeffreys and SK priors are not proper with respect to $\beta$.
+For the Jeffreys prior, the divergence and convergence rates with respect to $\beta$ only make the resulting posterior proper when the prior is coupled with the likelihood.
+The particular circumstances leading to a likelihood divergence when $\beta\rightarrow0$, as mentioned in \ref{app:lieklihood-asympt}, do not apply.
+However, one can see that this is not the case for the SK posterior, which is not integrable w.r.t. $\beta$ because of a convergence rate that is too low at $+\infty$.
+This prevents the validation of the MCMC estimates for this posterior, unless a truncation of the distribution is considered.
+This explains the generation of \emph{a posteriori} outliers using the SK prior.
+Note that \citeauthor{Straub2008} considered this prior in \cite{Straub2008}, but within a Bayesian framework that slightly differs from ours.
+In \ref{app:SKreview}, we confirmed that the posterior is not proper even when derived in the exact framework of \cite{Straub2008}. \paragraph{Asymptotic comparison of the Jeffrey and SK priors} By comparing the Jeffreys and SK prior asymptotics (\ref{eq:SKproofs}), it can be observed that: \begin{itemize} \item Regarding the asymptotics w.r.t. $\beta$, while the divergence rates are the same when $\beta\to0$, the Jeffreys prior performs better when $\beta\to\infty$:

-Consequently, SK's posterior gives higher probabilities to high values of $\beta$ compared to Jeffreys prior. \item Regarding their asymptotics w.r.t. $\alpha$, both are asymptotically close to a log-normal distribution, with a disadvantage on the side of Jeffreys prior, for which the asymptotic variance is derived by adding $\beta^2$ to the one of SK's prior.
-Thus, while for small values of $\beta$ (smaller than $\sigma$) both priors remain comparable w.r.t. $\alpha$, Jeffreys prior gives higher probabilities to outliers $\alpha$ when $\beta$ is high itself.
-However, as seen above large values of $\beta$ have a quite low probability in the case of Jeffreys prior compared with SK prior.
-This explains why the generation of such outliers $\alpha$ has not been encountered in the simulations performed in our paper. \end{itemize} }
+Consequently, the SK posterior results in higher probabilities for high values of $\beta$ compared to the Jeffreys prior. \item Regarding the asymptotics w.r.t. $\alpha$, both are asymptotically close to a log-normal distribution, with a slight ``disadvantage'' for the Jeffreys prior, for which the asymptotic variance is derived by adding $\beta^2$ to the variance of the SK prior.
+This means that while for small values of $\beta$ (smaller than $\sigma$), both priors remain comparable w.r.t. $\alpha$, the Jeffreys prior gives higher probabilities to $\alpha$ outliers when $\beta$ also has a high value.
+However, as seen above, the probability for large values of $\beta$ is quite low for the Jeffreys prior compared to the SK prior.
+This explains why the generation of such $\alpha$ outliers has not been observed in the estimations presented in this paper. \end{itemize}